giodp2408/bigdata2020UTM/Tercerparcia.md

 The most common architectures are mainly two: Lambda Architecture and Kappa Architecture.
 The main difference between the two is the data processing flows involved, but it is necessary to know concepts about batch processing and streaming processing.
-* Batch refers to a process that involves a set of data and that has a beginning and an end in time.
-* Processing is of the streaming type when it is continuously receiving and treating new information as it arrives without having an end regarding the temporal section.
+* Lambda:
+- Oriented to traditional data analytics.
+- Large volumes of static data are collected and processed periodically while dynamic data is processed “on the fly”, thus combining volume and speed.
+* Kappa:
+- Oriented to real-time analytics (soft strict).
+- Data storage is avoided and is processed as soon as it is received, minimizing the time the data is in the pipeline.
+- The idea here is not to recompute all the data in the batch layer, but to do it in the streaming layer and only to recompute if there is a change in business logic.

 ### Describes the characteristics of a data center

 * Security: The security and privacy of the data is essential.
 Access control measures are mandatory so that only authorized personnel can contact the data center.
 Protection tools such as data encryption must also be used, as well as security solutions against the loss of information.
 * Storage capacity: Increasing amounts of data are being generated, but now companies can get storage units that have increasingly higher capacities or hire cloud services.
 * Data transfer: When accessed they must be fast and effective, this refers to writing or reading.
 The network is essential here because it is generally used for access to information.
 * Maintenance and prevention: You must have air conditioners to keep the place cool because the teams work 24/7.
 In addition, they must be equipped with specialized fire detection and protection systems for servers.

 ### Identify the characteristics of Cloud and Fog data analysis